Elmahrosa/TEOS-FORGE/DOCS/roadmap.md

 * **Inter-Institution Alignment:** Collaborative governance for regional infrastructure.
 * **Global Standards Compliance:** Alignment with UN and World Bank DPI frameworks.

+Federation is opt-in, reversible, and does not create supranational authority.

 **Status:** 🚀 Future

 ---